Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 We do not know, however, when the diary was actually made into a Horcrux.
 That may have happened years later.

 Yes, I know that Rowling claims that Tom used Myrtle’s death to create it.
 In common with much of Rowling’s interview information, this comment came off the top of her head and does not really hold up to what has been said regarding the back history of the subject in the course of the series.
-Or even what she had already shown us related to the Diary in the book in which it featured.
+It doesn’t even comply with what she had already shown us related to the Diary in the book in which it featured.

 From what Rowling has told us inside canon, it would appear to be faulty reasoning to assume that one may create a Horcrux from a soul fragment which has been torn loose in the course of a murder committed at some time in the past.
 Committing any variety of murder may damage your soul, but it does not necessarily tear pieces off.
 And so long as the fragments remain together inside the body the breech may eventually heal, (if one feels sufficient remorse for the act) since the soul is *supposed* to remain intact.